 Python for Data Analysis – Pandas and NumPy: Leverage Python’s most powerful libraries for data analysis.
 Use Pandas to handle structured data, manipulate DataFrames, clean missing values, and perform group-by and pivot operations.
 Utilize NumPy for efficient numerical computations, array manipulations, and mathematical operations critical for performance optimization in large datasets.

 Data Visualization with Matplotlib: Bring data to life with visual representations.
 Learn to use Matplotlib to plot line charts, histograms, scatter plots, pie charts, and multi-panel subplots.
-Customize titles, axis labels, legends, and data annotations to enhance clarity and interpretability of insights.
+Customize titles, axis labels, legends, and data annotations to enhance the clarity and interpretability of insights.

 Basic Financial Applications using Python: Introduce finance-specific tools and workflows in Python.
 Extract and analyze historical stock data, calculate returns and volatility, and visualize market movements.
 Understand the structure of the Treasury Yield Curve and use Python to visualize interest rate environments.
 Gain a conceptual understanding of call and put options with Python-based examples.

 Project – Stock Screening and Ranking Tool: Build a real-world Python application to evaluate stock performance.
-Create a stock screener that computes key metrics such as Mean Return, Beta, Sharpe Ratio, and Standard Deviation.
+Building a stock screener that computes key metrics such as Mean Return, Beta, Sharpe Ratio, and Standard Deviation.
 Learn to filter and rank stocks using quantitative measures and object-oriented design for modularity and reusability.